-Provide a biographical sketch for the PI and each senior/key person listed in Section A on the R&R Budget form.
+Provide a biographical sketch for the PI and each senior/key person listed in Section A on the

+R&R Budget form.

-- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed three pages when printed on letter-size (8.5 x 11 inch) paper with 1-inch margins (top, bottom, left, and right) with font not smaller than 11 point
+- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on letter-size (8.5 x 11 inch) paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point